Fenkey/irma/README.md

 $ . ~/.bash_profile
 ```

-`Foo` is running in the way of multiprocess / multithreading and writes `debug` logs at the `Bin/Debug/log` directory.
+`Foo` is running in the way of multiprocess / multithreading and writes `debug` logs in the `Bin/Debug/log` directory.
 You might update these in the `start.sh` file:

 ```bash
 process_count=1